A world-class institute of changemakers in the deaf and signing community.

-Executive Director, Human Resources Services
+Refer Questions to: Executive Director, Human Resources

 Gallaudet University is committed to supporting employees in developing a work-life balance by supporting the use of flexible work arrangements, when it is reasonable and practical to do so, and where operational needs will not be adversely affected.
 These arrangements provide employees with increased flexibility with their work schedule while allowing Gallaudet University to maintain a progressive and productive work environment.
-Flexible work arrangements, which includes teleworking, can improve recruitment and retention efforts of high-potential employees, maintain and even improve employee productivity, and promote employee engagement.
+Flexible work arrangements can improve recruitment and retention efforts of high-potential employees, maintain and even improve employee productivity, and promote employee engagement.

 This policy applies to staff in all offices and divisions of Gallaudet University unless specifically covered by collective bargaining agreements made between Gallaudet University and certified bargaining agents.

-The hours of work, work schedules, meal breaks and other related work time decisions fall within the University's discretionary authority.
-Meal breaks (i.e. lunch breaks) are not paid.
-Supervisors are responsible for establishing or approving work hours which provide for the effective delivery of services.
+The hours of work, work schedules, meal breaks and other related work time decisions fall within the University's discretionary authority except where required by law.

+Supervisors are responsible for establishing or approving work hours and breaks which provide for the effective delivery of services.
 The official workweek for employee payroll begins at midnight on Monday and ends at 11:59 p.m.
 Sunday.
 Each department determines the work schedule and hours for employees as necessary for its operation.
-All employees are expected to work the number of hours and days necessary to perform the job satisfactorily.
-Non-exempt employees as defined in the Fair Labor Standards Act (FLSA) must accurately record all worked time using the record keeping system in place for the University.
-The time record must accurately reflect any unpaid meal breaks taken during the workday.
+All employees are expected to work their scheduled and requested number of hours and days, and exempt employees as defined in the Fair Labor Standards Act (FLSA) are also expected to work any additional hours necessary to perform the job satisfactorily.
+Non-exempt employees as defined in the FLSA must accurately record all worked time using the record keeping system in place for the University.
+The time record must accurately reflect any unpaid meal breaks taken during the workday (i.e., such employees should not record unpaid meal break periods as work time when they meet the above standard).
 Adjustments to the assigned schedule cannot be made without prior approval of the supervisor.

 The University may, at its discretion, reduce, increase, or change an employee's work schedule to accommodate workloads, budget constraints, or other circumstances.

 Within any of the flexible work arrangements, non-exempt employees are still subject to all requirements of the FLSA.
-Employees who are exempt under the FLSA are expected to work the number of hours required to fulfill their occupational responsibilities.
+Employees who are exempt under the FLSA are expected to work the number of hours required to fulfill their responsibilities.

 Flexible work arrangements are not an entitlement, nor are they classified as a University benefit.
 The employee must comply with all University and departmental policies and procedures.
 Flexible work arrangements can be altered or terminated by the University at any time pursuant to business needs.
-The supervisor, in concurrence with the unit administrator and senior administrator, is ultimately responsible for any decision to start or to discontinue a flexible work arrangement.
+The supervisor, in concurrence with the unit administrator and senior administrator and Human Resources, is ultimately responsible for any decision to start or to discontinue a flexible work arrangement.
 There will be occasions when supervisors may request their employees to shift their schedules to support operational and departmental needs.